-This article describes the causes for the issue with Outlook 2016 connecting to Exchange mailbox and ways for resolution.
+This article describes possible causes for issues with Outlook 2016/2019 when connecting to an Exchange mailbox and ways to solve them.

-Outlook 2016 can be setup to connect to Exchange only if there is a valid AutoDiscover information for your domain.
+Outlook 2016/2019 can be set up to connect to Exchange only if there is a valid Autodiscover information for your domain.
 A special DNS record has to be configured for your domain.

 To resolve the issue:

-- Contact DNS hosting provider for your domain and create a CNAME record for
+- Contact a DNS hosting provider for your domain and create a CNAME record for the

 hostname.
 Read the Knowledge Base article on What Is An Autodiscover Record And Why Do I Need It? for more information. autodiscover